BernardinD/PhotoWordFind/README.md

 ```

 The `scripts/bootstrap.ps1` script installs `gcloud`, signs in to your Google
+account, downloads the keystore, and registers its fingerprint with Firebase
-account, and can download this keystore automatically on Windows.
+automatically on Windows.

 ### Recommended storage
 Keep the keystore in Secret Manager so it can be fetched securely from any